themorlan/openREM/docs/install_linux.rst

 Edit ``local_settings.py`` as needed - make sure you change the ``PASSWORD``, the ``SECRET_KEY`` (to anything, just change it), the ``ALLOWED_HOSTS`` list, regionalisation settings and the ``EMAIL`` configuration.
-You can modify the email settings later if necessary:
+You can modify the email settings later if necessary.

 .. admonition:: Upgrading to a new server